-Dr. Lichtenstein is Senior Scientist and Director of the Cardiovascular Nutrition Laboratory at the HNRCA and the Stanley N. Gershoff Professor of Nutrition Science and Policy at the Friedman School, both Tufts University institutions.
+“It is important to have a simple informative image that at a quick glance delivers easy actionable ways for older adults to improve their diet and lifestyle.
+This new image provides general suggestions for making small shifts in food choices that will result in sustained healthier eating patterns.”
+Dr. Lichtenstein is a senior scientist and director of the Cardiovascular Nutrition Laboratory at the HNRCA, the Stanley N. Gershoff Professor of Nutrition Science and Policy in the Friedman School, both at Tufts University.
 She holds secondary appointments in Medicine and the Institute for Clinical Research and Health Policy Studies at Tufts Medical Center, the Department of Public Health and Family Medicine Tufts University School of Medicine, and an honorary doctoral degree from the Faculty of Medicine at the University of Kuopio, Finland.
 At the HNRCA, Dr. Lichtenstein’s research group focuses on assessing the interplay between diet and heart disease risk factors.

 “People who want to take greater control over their health and the aging process will find MyPlate for Older Adults is an excellent tool to use when making nutrition decisions.”